eparkhurst/ReactPractice/react-tools.md

 ## What's React JSX?

-[JSX](https://facebook.github.io/jsx/), or JavaScript XML, is an JavaScript syntax extension that looks similar to HTML.
+[JSX](https://facebook.github.io/jsx/), or JavaScript XML, is a JavaScript syntax extension that looks similar to HTML.
 [React JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) lets you create `ReactElement` objects using an HTML-like syntax and a transpiler.

 For example, when the following React JSX code is run through a transpiler: